Ms. Inglish has been a professional writer and critic of films, books, music and theater for over 20 years.

 Physical Impact of Mauling Incidents

-Stark loss massive amounts of skin and blood, but recovered to return to the big cats she loved.
+Stark lost massive amounts of skin and blood but recovered to return to the big cats she loved.
 Like many people on Valentine's Day questionnaires, she'd choose an animal over a human mate.

 During Stark's first massive injury, men and women jumped up and ran out of the tent, just as they ran from the theater during The Passion, appalled and sickened by the CGI scourging of Christ.

 However, Mabel's injury was real and blood flowed everywhere.
 Some male spectators came forward to the cage thinking to help, but it was too late.
 Amazingly, ripped to shreds, she recovered - and that was just the first major scathing.
 She lived for her work; and there was no Workers Compensation or disability insurance in those days.

 Animal Training Right and Wrong

 Mabel Stark worked with a series of menageries and circuses, beginning possibly as a sideshow stripper or "cooch", but documented as a horse rider in the circus show.
 When she ruled Center Ring with Ringling Brothers Barnum & Bailey Circus in the 1920s with 21 tigers, the circus was the top entertainment anywhere in the USA.

 Animal training was crude.
 Wearing either a black or a white leather jumpsuit, Stark wrestled with 500-pound Bengal tigers and other cats and none were neutered nor de-clawed.
 Today, they are neutered, de-clawed, and de-fanged and do not live as long with the circus as they would in the jungle.